Effects of Anisotropic Stress in Interacting Dark Matter - Dark Energy Scenarios: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

+It is a pleasure to thank the referee of MNRAS for several comments to improve the work.
 The authors acknowledge the use of publicly available markov chain monte carlo package \texttt{cosmomc}.
 WY acknowledges the support from the National Natural Science Foundation of China under Grants No. 11705079 and No. 11647153.
 LX acknowledges the support from the National Natural Science Foundation of China under Grants No. 11275035, No.11675032, and ``the Fundamental Research Funds for the Central Universities'' under Grant No. DUT16LK31.
 DFM acknowledges the support from the Research Council of Norway, and this paper is based upon work from COST action CA15117 (CANTATA), supported by COST (European Cooperation in Science and Technology).